 Source: The Social Shepherd

 Bing is like the middle-child of search engines—overshadowed and undervalued.
-While it’s true that Google rules a majority of the market share, Bing’s presence is steadily growing, especially in the US market, from 11% to 15% in the first quarter of 2022.
+While it’s true that Google rules a majority of the market share, Bing’s presence is steadily growing, especially in the US market.
+According to StatCounter, it grew from 11% to 15% in the first quarter of 2022.

 The platform is also the preferred search engine for voice searchers and console users in the US, with a market share of 39%.
 Nearly half of the US population uses Bing every month and it scored a 71/100 on customer satisfaction.